- Coreg is a medication used for the treatment of high blood pressure and heart failure.

 To the casual observer, Helena seemed entirely resigned, though not unduly unhappy, to her so-called predestined, etched-in-stone, and unmovable predicament.
 Although her weight issue bothered her endlessly, as did her troubled breathing, neither that nor her diabetes or hypertension worried her much.
 She thought of them as long-term issues, stuff to worry about “later”.
 Within herself though, and at times of inner crisis and turmoil, Helena was scared stiff that her heart condition would have her one day wake up stone dead.

-Helena’s nonchalant attitude on that particular day changed drastically, and it changed for good.
+On one particular day, Helena’s nonchalant attitude changed drastically, and it changed for good.
 She’d been watching a health program on television when suddenly the program showed a heart pumping away furiously, obviously malfunctioning, followed by a 3D animation of the heart troubled by blood congestion in the lungs and again pumping at a terrifying fast rate.
 The animation showed colored parts of the chest displaying the affected areas -with dark and menacing crimson red all around the heart.
-For some reason, it was this animation, rather than the real thing, that made her own heart pump away with a sudden rush of adrenalin.
+For some reason, it was this animation, rather than the real thing, that made her own heart pump with a sudden rush of adrenaline.
 She even experienced extreme shortness of breath at that moment, and although she’d had such difficulty breathing often enough in the past, it was more pronounced this time and shook her to the core as she panted for breath.